State Department Federal Register Notice

 Arizona enacted H.B.
 2154, which would make amendments to the state’s data breach notification law, including expanding the definition of “personal information” requiring notice within 45 days of an identified data breach; and requiring notice to the Attorney General if a breach involves more than 1,000 individuals.

-Massachusetts Adjusts Limits on Employer Inquiries into Job Applicants’ Criminal History
+Massachusetts Adjusts Limits on Employer Inquiries into Job Candidates’ Criminal History

-A provision in the Massachusetts criminal justice reform law signed by Governor Charlie Baker amends the state’s restrictions on the questions employers may ask a job applicant regarding the applicant’s criminal history during the hiring process.
+A provision in the Massachusetts criminal justice reform law signed by Governor Charlie Baker amends the state’s restrictions on the questions employers may ask a job candidate regarding the candidate’s criminal history during the hiring process.
 The new restrictions include an adjusted limitation on asking about misdemeanor convictions and a bar on asking about sealed or expunged criminal records.

 - An arrest, detention, or disposition regarding any violation of law in which no conviction resulted;